 - Have health tests been performed on the parents?
 This will ensure both parents are healthy and free of genetic diseases common to the pug breed.

 - How long have you been breeding and what is your experience with this breed?
 Breeders should have a deep understanding of the breed and a history that includes either showing dogs or being part of a breed club.

 - How do you socialize your puppies?
 Puppies should be well socialized in a home environment so they grow to be well-adjusted dogs.

 - When will I be able to take the puppy home?
-Responsible breeders will not allow puppies to be taken home until they are at least eight weeks old.
+Responsible breeders will not allow puppies to be taken home until they are at least ten weeks old.